Customer satisfaction doesn’t just impact the business’s bottom line, it also impacts team morale and retention rate.

 Building relationships with customers

-Customer satisfaction is key in creating a long-term relationship with your customers.
+Customer satisfaction is the key to creating a long-term relationship with your customers.
 If you think back to the dating analogy, going through the sales process is just like wooing your prospect to turn them into a customer.

 But keeping a long term relationship functioning is hard work.
 You need to keep delivering value time and time again.
 You need to keep your customer satisfied.